 Note: Use can filter your installed modules by status.
 For more information on filters, see Module Filtering.

-When you select one or more modules (checkboxes) the Actions drop-down list appears.
+When you select one or more modules (checkboxes) the Actions drop-down list displays.

 The Actions drop-down list contains the following options: